 Easy to Break Down

-Perhaps my favorite component of the Diggs Revol Dog Crate is the fact that I can break it down in seconds, using just one hand.
+Perhaps my favorite component of the Diggs Revol Dog Crate is the collapsible design that allows me to break it down in seconds, using just one hand.

 All you need to do is twist the lock at the top of the crate, push down in the middle, and fold in the sides.
 Voilà!
 Dog crate ready for travel.